mauricelambert/PythonToolsKit/README.md

      - The frequency and percentage of filtered elements
   - urlopen:
      - New urlopen based on urllib.request with a easiest way to manage HTTP error code (using decorator)
-  - cleandict
+  - Dict:
-     - Clean dict (for example, after loading the API response, you want to keep only certain information)
+     - Clean dict (for example, after loading the API response, you want to keep only certain informations)
+  - Arguments:
+     - Password and password prompt
+     - Input file and stdin
+     - Output file and stdout

 ## Requirements